How to Use Oxine® (AH)

 To disinfect drinking water supply for poultry, swine, cattle and other livestock:

-Automated Activation Equipment Method: Bio-Cide International, Inc., automated activation equipment may be used to generate an aqueous chlorine dioxide solution for metering into the water supply to treat at 3 to 5 ppm activated OXINE® (AH) concentration.
+- Automated Activation Equipment Method: Bio-Cide International, Inc., automated activation equipment may be used to generate an aqueous chlorine dioxide solution for metering into the water supply to treat at 3 to 5 ppm activated Oxine® concentration.

-- Manual Activation Method: ACTIVATED OXINE® (AH) concentrate may be prepared by manual mixing and subsequent dilution for treatment of the water supply at 3 to 5 ppm according to the activation and dilution charts.
-For example, to manually prepare ACTIVATED Oxine® to treat 1,000 gallons of water at 3 ppm ACTIVATED OXINE® (AH):
+- Manual Activation Method: Activated Oxine® concentrate may be prepared by manual mixing and subsequent dilution for treatment of the water supply at 3 to 5 ppm according to the activation and dilution charts.
+For example, to manually prepare Activated Oxine® to treat 1,000 gallons of water at 3 ppm activated Oxine®:

 - The activated concentrate may then be added to 1,000 gallons of water.
 Allow ten minutes before delivery to livestock water lines.

-is the ability to reduce odors.
+Odor ControlOne of the most interesting characteristics about Oxine® AH is the ability to reduce odors.
 This is primarily due to the chemical action of chlorine dioxide with sulfur and nitrogen atoms.
 Bad smelling odors, called malodors, are typically associated with a molecule that contains a sulfur or nitrogen atom.
 A vivid example of this fact is in the smell associated with skunks.
-This compound has a sulfur and hydrogen atom (SH) which allows it to fit into certain olfactory receptors in the nose.
-When this happens the odor of a skunk is experienced.
-OXINE® (AH)
+This compound has a sulfur and hydrogen atom (SH), which allows it to fit into certain olfactory receptors in the nose.
+When this happens, the odor of a skunk is experienced.
+Oxine® AH chemically reacts with these types of molecules by oxidizing the sulfur atom and therefore changing the molecular structure.
+The molecule no longer stimulates the same olfactory receptors in the way it once did, and hence the odor is eliminated.
+Many malodors associated with agricultural production areas are associated with molecules easily oxidized and thus eliminated by Oxine® AH.

 - EPA registration as a disinfectant for animal confinement facilities such as poultry house, swine pens, calf barns and kennels.